rafalkaron/rafalkaron.github.io/content/resume.md

 I am a self-taught coder.
 Currently, I develop my side projects on my own and collaborate with software developers at work.
 I develop internal tools in Python professionally.

-I am familiar with these backend technologies:
+I am familiar with these technologies:

 * Python
 * MicroPython